Rent safe and private dog parks hosted by locals

 * All Sniffspot articles are reviewed by certified trainers for quality, please see bottom of article for details *

-If you struggle with depression, panic attacks, or other forms of anxiety, you might have noticed that being around your dog (or even a friend’s canine companion) can make you feel more calm.
-You’re not alone in this!
-A wide range of people report the soothing effects of petting, playing, or otherwise interacting with their pets.
+If you struggle with depression, panic attacks, or other forms of anxiety, you might have noticed that being around your dog helps you feel more calm.
+Just spending time with a friend’s canine companion—or volunteering at a local shelter or rescue—can have an impact on your mental state.
+A wide range of people report the soothing effects of petting, playing, or simply sitting in the same room as their pets!

 First things first: Do you need a service dog for anxiety?